alicezwatson/personal-data-pollution/README.md

 It's a cat and mouse game.
 As the mouse, we don't have to beat the cat, we just have to not be worth its while.

-**TODO: Talk about tools like [ISP-Data-Pollution](https://github.com/essandess/isp-data-pollution) and browser plugins like AdNauseam and Random User-Agent**
+**TODO:** Talk about tools like [ISP-Data-Pollution](https://github.com/essandess/isp-data-pollution) and browser plugins like AdNauseam and Random User-Agent.

 ## 5: Behavioral Changes